eMacqueene/Extra-Credit-Alg-Repository/README.md

 1. False Position
 2. Simpson's Rule
 3. Matrix Factorization
-4. program that calculates the Julian Date
+4. a program that calculates the Julian Date